Developing database migrations¶

 In the same Git commit as the DB model is being changed, create the migration:

-where the message briefly describes the schema change.
+Use the message to briefly describes the schema change.

 This command will auto-generate a migration script in